 But the point of indicating is to let OTHER drivers understand what you are ABOUT to do, so that they can react.
 And by ‘react’, I mean make space or slow down to support you with your manoeuvre.

-But, and here’s the interesting thing, if drivers didn’t indicate at all, and simply slipped across into MY lane – I would be enraged!
+However, if drivers didn’t indicate at all, and simply slipped across into MY lane, I would be enraged!
 My middle-aged angry ‘tut’ would be quite audible!
-So why is continuing to do something that is, in essence, ineffective and useless still considered better than not doing it at all?
+So why is doing something that is, in essence, ineffective and useless still considered better than not doing it at all?

-We’ll lets start by saying – IT’S NOT!
-The use of the indicator now is simply just a way to say “Coming Through!” or “Sorry about cutting you up!”.
-It’s become a way to ensure that there are no hard feelings, or disguise the real issue that there is no positive outcome other than to the driver them self; no WIN:WIN; no collaboration.
+Well let’s start by saying – IT’S NOT!
+The use of the indicator now is simply just a way to say, ‘Coming through!’ or, ‘Sorry about cutting you up!’
+It’s become a way to ensure that there are no hard feelings, or disguise the real issue that there is no positive outcome for anyone.

-Part of our success is the focus on using our client service ‘indicators’ as God (of agencies) intended – to add value and improve collaboration.
-To let all ‘road’ users on our project journey have the time, flexibility and ability to react to the many budget potholes, deadline speed bumps and requirement diversions that happen on a day to day basis.
+We let all users on our project journey have the time, flexibility and ability to react to budget potholes, deadline speed bumps and requirement diversions that happen on a day-to-day basis.